Take a Journey through American History

 The Declaration of Independence marked the birth of the nation.
 Then the Revolutionary War also began to turn in the favor of Americans.
 By 1783, the British were exhausted and defeated.
 They accepted a peace agreement and the United States was recognized as an independent nation.
 The former British colonies had won their freedom and forged themselves into a separate nation.

-A number of individuals played a vital role in securing the independence of United States and its victory over the British.
+A number of individuals played a vital role in American history, securing the independence of United States and its victory over the British.
 These came to be known as the Founding Fathers.
 Notable Founding Fathers include George Washington, Benjamin Franklin, Thomas Jefferson, James Madison, Alexander Hamilton and John Jay.

 Of these founding fathers , George Washington was the commander-in-chief of the Continental Army and the 1st President of the United States.
 Thomas Jefferson was among the main authors of the Declaration of Independence.
 Benjamin Franklin served as the U.S. ambassador to France and was known as a noted polymath.